Kristine Hurst-Wajszczuk, DMA

-Dr. Hurst-Wajszczuk, B.M. and M.M. - Westminster Choir College and D.M.A. - University of Colorado-Boulder, is Assistant Professor of Voice and Opera.
+Dr. Hurst-Wajszczuk, B.M. and M.M. - Westminster Choir College and D.M.A. - University of Colorado-Boulder, is Associate Professor of Voice and Opera.
 Especially interested in early music, her solo CD of Dowland lute songs was released in 2008 by Centaur.
 She has performed and lectured on the socio-political background of the songs internationally.
-In 2010, she was a participant in Early Music Vancouver’s Baroque Vocal Programme, “The Compleat Singer.
+In 2010, she was a participant in Early Music Vancouver’s Baroque Vocal Programme, The Compleat Singer.
 An avid student of several languages, she studied at Middlebury College’s German for Singers program, and won a grant to study in Vienna, Austria.

 An active recitalist dedicated to performing works by living composers, Dr. Hurst-Wajszczuk recently appeared with the Birmingham Art Music Alliance (BAMA) in a premiere of songs by Craig Biondi.
 Additional American premieres include theatre songs by composer Zeke Hecker, songs by Steven Mercurio, and performances and recordings of music by David Hogg.
 Recital tours have taken her all over the United States and Italy, with upcoming performances in Europe.

 Dr. Hurst-Wajszczuk’s research into teaching effectiveness has been published in the Journal of Singing.
 A featured presenter at the NATS Winter Workshop on 2013, she has also given workshops at the NATS Intern Program for young teachers, as well as for the Tampa Bay NATS Fall Workshop.
 Her research into performance anxiety also continues, and a collaborative project with the UAB Department of Psychology is forthcoming.
 She is available for master classes, pre-competition screening, and workshops on coping with stage fright.